 Visit the Brown County Playhouse, which has been part of the community since 1949.

 The place provides a diverse array of live entertainment programs, including live music, live theater, dance, movies, and special events throughout the year.

 The talented local musicians and artists perform at the playhouse regularly.

 It is a small theater consisting of little more than 400 seats.

-To add to your entertainment, you can bring beer, wine, and snacks with you to enjoy during the show.
+To add to your entertainment, you can bring beer, wine, and snacks to enjoy during the show.

-Discover T.C.Steele’s artworks at T.C.Steele State Historic Site
+Discover T.C.Steele’s Artwork at T.C.Steele State Historic Site

 The T.C.Steele State Historic Site is one of the 12 locations forming the Indiana State Museum and Historic Sites.

 It is the home and studio of noted Indiana artist T.C.Steele.